Back to Document

 No BMI for infants

-For kids this young, doctors don't rely on the body mass index, which relates weight to height.
-Instead, pediatricians use weight-for-length charts.
+For kids this young, health care providers don't rely on the body mass index, which relates weight to height.
+Instead, they use weight-for-length charts.

-Babies breastfed for the first six months tend to be leaner.
-One reason: Breastfed babies eat only when they're hungry, not when prompted by parents.
+Breast feed exclusively for the first 6 months, and then with supplemental foods until 1 year or longer as desired by mother and baby.
+Babies who are breastfed for the first 6 months tend to be leaner.
+One reason is that breastfed babies only eat when they are hungry, not when prompted by parents.

 About Our Stroke Center